NewtonBench: Benchmarking Generalizable Scientific Law Discovery in LLM Agents: NewtonBench

 \subsection{Physical Law Curation}

-Our benchmark's physical law curation process involves two primary stages: first, the collection of canonical seed laws, and second, the application of \textit{Metaphysical Shifts} to generate novel variations.
+Our benchmark's physical law curation process involves two primary stages: first, the collection of canonical seed laws, and second, the application of \textit{Counterfactual Law Shifts} to generate novel variations.
 For the first stage, the selection of our seed laws is guided by three criteria: they must be foundational to their respective fields, span a diverse range of physics domains, and, critically, each must allow for dimensionally consistent mutations (often via adjusting physical constants).

-The second stage involves applying the principle of \textit{Metaphysical Shifts} \citep{wang-song-2025-mars}, which serves primarily to prevent agents from solving tasks by memorizing known laws.
-This principle is grounded in philosophical concepts regarding the contingency of natural laws and the existence of possible worlds\footnote{This approach is analogous to the use of counterfactual reasoning in physics \citep{Elwenspoek+2012+62+80}.} \citep{Lewis1986-LEWOTP-3,Lange_2008}.
-In our context, a metaphysical shift is a systematic alteration of a canonical physical law, which effectively creates a novel yet physically plausible universe for the agent to discover in each task.
+The second stage employs \textit{Counterfactual Law Shifts}—analogous to counterfactual reasoning in physics \citep{Elwenspoek+2012+62+80}—to systematically alter these canonical laws.
+This approach prevents agents from solving tasks by memorizing known laws, effectively creating a novel \revision{hypothetical} universe for the agent to discover in each task.

 Operationally, these shifts are implemented as \textbf{mutation operations} \citep{Koza1994} on the equation's expression tree.
 These mutations can alter either the mathematical operators (e.g., changing an addition to a multiplication) or the values of numeric constants (e.g., modifying an exponent to change a quadratic relationship to a cubic one).
 A critical consequence of such alterations is the potential disruption of dimensional consistency.
 To preserve the physical coherence of the modified equation, this disruption is offset by systematically adjusting the dimensional units of the embedded physical constant.
 This necessity dictates that every target law in our benchmark includes at least one such constant to serve this compensatory role.